 Preapprovals can sometimes affect your credit, though it depends on the lender.
 Some lenders pull your credit report as part of the preapproval process, which results in a hard inquiry and can hurt your credit score.
 Others don’t pull your credit until the full application process.

-Yes, but it’s not necessary.
-You should, however, file a full application with multiple lenders, as this gives you several options to compare.
+Yes, but it’s not mandatory.
+Applying with multiple lenders is a good way to compare offers and find the best deal.
 Comparing lenders usually results in a lower interest rate and better mortgage terms.
 Just make sure to research each lender you apply with, check reviews, and see if they have any recent issues filed in the NMLS database.